 Breakup by Plan Type:

-Medical insurance represents the leading plan type in the market.
+Medical insurance represents the most popular plan type

 Breakup by Demographics:

 Adults accounts for the majority of market share